2022 Toyota Venza Trim Levels, Configurations & Comparisons.

 There's an electric motor system in the Venza, along with a 2.5-liter engine with four cylinders.
 Net horsepower is 219, which is a pretty solid amount.
 Torque is 163 pound-feet.
 The SUV uses an electronically controlled continuously variable transmission that does its job well.
 It does have sequential shift mode to give drivers some more control if they ever want to exercise it.

-Electronic on-demand all-wheel drive is standard, which many customers should be happy about.
-This gives the Venza good traction and the ability to deal with slippery roads.
-There are no buttons to push or dials to turn when all-wheel drive is needed; rather, the vehicle is always keeping track of its wheels and can send power to all four wheels whenever necessary.
+Electronic on-demand all-wheel drive is enjoyable, which many customers should be happy about.
+It gives the Venza good traction and the ability to deal with slippery roads.
+Moreover, there are no buttons to push or dials to turn when all-wheel drive is needed; the vehicle always keeps track of its wheels and can send power to all four wheels whenever necessary.

 The main attraction about the Toyota Venza is its mileage.
 All three trims are able to earn up to 40 miles per gallon in the city and 37 miles per gallon on the highway.